mpolski/kubectl-hpe_oneview/README.md

 # kubectl-hpe_oneview
 ## [kubectl extension plugin](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/) for [HPE OneView](https://www.hpe.com/us/en/integrated-systems/software.html) example.

-This is a demonstration of writing Kubernetes kubectl extenstion plugin to view some of the physical infrastructure parameters of [HPE Synergy](https://www.hpe.com/pl/en/integrated-systems/synergy.html) hardware platform via HPE OneView API and [Go Language bindings](https://github.com/HewlettPackard/oneview-golang) from with some additions.
+This is a demonstration of writing Kubernetes kubectl extenstion plugin to view some of the physical infrastructure parameters of [HPE Synergy](https://www.hpe.com/pl/en/integrated-systems/synergy.html) hardware platform via HPE OneView API using [Go Language bindings](https://github.com/HewlettPackard/oneview-golang) with some additions.

 Here's the instructions to test this in one's environment: